Is spray painting kitchens a good idea?

 Great finish almost brushless but it is a bespoke hand painted finish.

 Almost all of the world’s best custom kitchen companies follow this process, priming in the workshop, delivering beautifully primed kitchens on site, ready for the specialist hand painter to finish to completion.
-(We have literally today just been asked by a kitchen company in Derbyshire to provide this service to their UK clientele.)
+(We have literally just been approached by a kitchen company in Derbyshire looking to provide this very combination of service to their UK clientele.)

 As all Rolls Royce owners of yore will remember, a hand painted finish was considerably more expensive than a sprayed finish!
 We produce Rolls Royce quality painted finishes, but hey, we paint kitchens which are less work than a Roller.
 The average price is therefore about £2500-3000 to transform older pine or oak kitchens into a “new kitchen”.